chaoss/wg-data-science/dataset/foundational-stats-research/Final_Research_Design_Report.md

 **Interpretation**:
 Structural gaps in metadata don’t just affect analytics—they reflect blind spots in how communities govern themselves.
 A foundation that doesn’t track contributor numbers isn’t just underreporting—it may be missing feedback loops that help guide project health.
 Identifying these gaps creates opportunities to support foundation evolution.

 ---

+**Risk**
+ - Non-existent or not up-to-date DOAP files for Apache projects
+ - Inconsistency in metadata structure and format across foundations
+ - Foundation APIs may change
+ - Some fields may appear complete due to defaults/placeholder values
+ - If a sample is taken for a completeness benchmark, there might be sample size bias.
+ - While establishing structural gaps, attribution of cause may be speculative

+**Mitigation**
+ - Make scientific assumptions to work with projects with DOAP files, and randomly confirm the recency.
+ - Normalize field names, define fallback methods, e.g, GitHub readme
+ - Catch the latest data and document the timestamp for reference.
+Also, setup batch processing script of data collection.
+ - Remove placeholder values, e.g, licence: unknown, from the completeness score
+ - Use population for completeness estimation if possible, but if not, document inclusion criteria and aim for representativeness.
+ - Validate the possible cause of structural gaps with qualitative evidence (public notes, interviews of foundations, etc.) and explicitly state speculative insights

+---
+---

 ### Conclusion